SteelCompendium/data-gen/Ancestries/Elf, high.md

 At this, Lord Tear exchanged a look with Llyander, consort to Queen Imyrr.
 It was a knowing look, full of sadness and melancholy.
 Then he broke his silence.

-“Show me an elf who hates humans,” he said, his voice deep and sonorous, “and I will show you an elf who loved a human and watched them grow old and die.”
+“Show me an elf who hates humans,” he said, his voice deep and sonorous, “and I will show you an elf who loved a [[Human|human]] and watched them grow old and die.”
 He looked at the children for the first time and smiled a melancholy smile.
 “Love is like sunlight for us, you see.
 We love completely but rarely.
 The loss of it means an eternity of grief for us.”

 The king tapped the scroll against his lap, seeming to have reached a decision.